SEVEN MAGIC MOUNTAINS

 LAS VEGAS, NEVADA

-As an outdoor installation on public land, Seven Magic Mountains remains open to the public.
-However, during these unsettling times, we ask that visitors please exercise an abundance of caution and practice social distancing and other healthy habits when visiting any public place.
-If you can avoid visiting at this time, we recommend doing so.
+Seven Magic Mountains is open to the public.
+We ask that visitors exercise an abundance of caution and practice social distancing and other healthy habits when visiting any public place.
+Masks are required.
 Be well and stay safe.

 Internationally renowned Swiss artist Ugo Rondinone’s Seven Magic Mountains is a large-scale site-specific public art installation located near Jean Dry Lake and Interstate 15, approximately ten miles south of Las Vegas, Nevada.
 Comprised of seven towers of colorful, stacked boulders standing more than thirty feet high, Seven Magic Mountains is situated within the Ivanpah Valley adjacent to Sheep Mountain and the McCullough, Bird Spring, and Goodsprings ranges of mountains.
 A creative expression of human presence in the desert, Seven Magic Mountains punctuates the Mojave with a poetic burst of form and color.